 Through its inception to date, substantially all of PharmAthene's accounts receivable have been associated with US Government contracts and grants or with the receipt of Quebec provincial or Canadian Federal credits for internally and externally generated research and development expenditures.
 Amounts invoiced or recorded as billed under these programs but not yet collected are reported as outstanding accounts receivable.
-While the company has a policy to provide an allowance for any amount of accounts receivable which it determines to be uncollectible and the Company would write off any uncollectible account when the likelihood of collection that the account's collection is determined to be remote, the Company has not historically found it necessary to record any write-offs of accounts.
+While the company has a policy to provide an allowance for any amount of accounts receivable which it determines to be uncollectible and the Company would write off any uncollectible account when the likelihood of collection that the account's collection is determined to be remote, the Company has not historically found it necessary to record any write-offs of accounts receivable or to record an allowance for uncollectible accounts.